sauravkumar1234321/JSON-powered-Dynamic-form-created-in-angular-/README.md

 # Learning

+Web application to render Reactive Forms in Angular based on just its Json definition without any need of explicit coding.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

 ## Development server